Database Migrations

 How to manage schema migrations for your Supabase project.

-Database schema changes are managed through "migrations".
-Database migrations are a common way of tracking changes to your database over time.
+Database migrations are SQL statements that create, update, or delete your existing database schemas.
+They are a common way of tracking changes to your database over time.

 Schema migrations